How bell hooks Raised A Generation Of Radical Feminists Leading With Love

-R29Unbothered continues its look at Black culture’s tangled history of Black identity, style, and contributions to the culture with ROOTS, our annual Black History Month series.
+R29Unbothered continues its look at Black culture’s tangled history of Black identity, style, and contributions to the culture with ROOTS.
 In 2022, we’re redefining Black excellence while celebrating where our past, present, and future meet.

 bell hooks was — and still is — a rare Black woman scholar on many levels.
 She published her first book at 26 and did not stop writing, observing, and commenting on the world until she died in December.
 She published prolific works on a range of subjects, spoke to many audiences, and was tenured at multiple institutions.
 Neither academia nor public writing are welcoming spaces for Black women, and yet, hooks managed to navigate both while reimagining ways to further her community through each medium.